Buksh-head/Wordle/README.md

-# Wordle
+# Wordle - Python
-Text Based Wordle game Python
+Implementation of a modified text-based version of Wordle.